Why One Drink Turns Into Five (And How to Stop It)

 That shift changes how decisions feel.

-The second drink isn’t evaluated the same way.
+The second drink simply isn’t evaluated the same way.

 It doesn’t feel like: